-Carriers that offer ‘Buddha’ type outwards facing positions (such as ring slings and pouches) do allow a baby’s weight to lean back into the parent, and facilitate a suitably abducted hip position for the baby.
-However these also prevent free movement by restricting a baby’s hips and legs, and potentially restricting blood flow.
-We therefore recommend very careful positioning of a baby’s legs when carried in this position, and don’t recommend using this position for extended periods.
+Carriers that offer ‘Buddha’ type outwards facing positions (such as ring slings and pouches) do allow a baby’s weight to lean back into the parent, but also severely restrict a baby’s hips and legs, preventing free movement, and should not be used for long periods.

 Recommendations on better hip positioning from the International Hip Dysplasia Institute may be found here: Hip Health in baby carriers, car seats, swings, walkers, and other equipment.

 It is also very important that the back, neck and head of newborn and young babies is fully supported.
 Outwards facing carry positions are never suitable for babies under 3 months who do not have the upper back and neck support to fully and comfortabley support the weight of their own head in an upright position whilst being carried.
 The lack of head support may be an additional comfort problem for older babies should they fall asleep in an outwards facing position.

 Outwards facing positions in baby carriers do not support the natural curve of a baby’s spine in the same way as inwards facing positions, and (depending on the parent’s shape) baby may be forced into a backwards-curved spine position.
 Babies best fit against their parents when facing towards the parent’s body.